State of the Web: Deno

 .js file extensions.

 In contrast, Deno only works with entirely standards-compliant ESM.
 Using one module format makes using Deno a lot simpler for both users and library authors.
 Speaking from experience, using just ESM is much simpler than including both ESM and CommonJS.
 Deno also is more straightforward in that it sticks to the standards, so you know that your module code works correctly in browsers.

 Sending HTTP requests is another area of incompatibility which Deno solves.
 Node.js allows for HTTP requests through the

 https standard library functions.
 However, the modern way of running HTTP requests on the web is through the

-fetch() API, which is standardized and is simpler than
+fetch() API, which is standardized and simpler than

-fetch(), and so people have had to turn to using packages like node-fetch for the simplicity of
+fetch() support is limited to very recent versions, so many people have had to turn to using packages like node-fetch for the simplicity of

 fetch() or cross-fetch for full cross-platform compatibility.
 This is problematic because it is another dependency needed, and it is not immediately available without importing.
-However, Deno supports the
+However, all versions of Deno support the

 fetch() API by default, which solves these problems.